-Why “in the dark”?
+Why use the In The Dark Methodology?
 The answer is simple, but the impact is profound.

 Series creator Sara Minkara had the unique experience of becoming Blind as a young child—and becoming keenly aware of how people treat each other based on appearances.
 For most people, visual cues trigger assumptions, conscious and unconscious alike, a near-instantaneous process that’s difficult to prevent.
 Sara, meanwhile, considers her blindness a sort of superpower because she avoids these visually cued judgments—and instead meets every person as they are.

 But what if that process could be disrupted, or even reserved?
 How would it change the quality of human connections?
 Would it change how we evaluate ourselves?

 There is a freedom in rejecting visual cues and in allowing people to connect without fear of judgment.
 That’s why the Discovery in the Dark series incorporates blindfolds: not to simulate blindness but to eliminate social constructs and support participants in finding—and using—their voices.

 With Sara’s warm and expert facilitation, Discovery in the Dark participants connect more deeply with each other, adopt new social perspectives, and begin to really listen to others’ voices.

 When we really “see” ourselves and each other—in the dark and otherwise—we become the best versions of ourselves at home, at work, and in our communities.